 Social media communications will respect the privacy of our customers, employees, and donors.
 MCL posts will not mention customers, co-workers, or donors by name or identifying details without explicit consent from each individual in each instance.
 MCL posts must not refer to confidential or proprietary information, or personnel/disciplinary matters.

 Any MCL-initiated use or posting via social media must be performed by an authorized representative of MCL.
-Communication by MCL staff or volunteers using social media and other platforms in a manner where the public might assume the individual is reflecting the views of MCL is prohibited without prior authorization by the Communications and Advancement Department.
+Communication by MCL staff or volunteers using social media and other platforms in a manner where the public might assume the individual is reflecting the views of MCL is prohibited without prior authorization by the Communications Manager.

 For Customers and Public Users